kartik01112004/smart-contract-lottery/README.md

 ## Warp and Roll

 these are foundry cheatcodes that provide ability to change the block timestamp and block number of the localy running blockchain for running tests

+## Coverage report

+`forge coverage --report debug`

+use this to get better understanging of what has not been tested yet